shenwei356/seqkit/doc/docs/usage.md

 Firstly, seqkit reads the sequence head and length information.
-If the file is not plain FASTA file, seqkit will write the sequences to tempory files, and create FASTA index.
+If the file is not plain FASTA file, seqkit will write the sequences to temporary files, and create FASTA index.

 Secondly, seqkit sorts sequence by head and length information and extracts sequences by FASTA index.

+Attentions:
+  1. For the two-pass mode (-2/--two-pass), The flag -U/--update-faidx is recommended to ensure the .fai file matches the FASTA file.

 Usage:
   seqkit sort [flags]